Employers: Sponsor a Student Intern

 Please read the following:

-Brookdale’s Career Services widely promotes the value of experiential education through its many cooperative education, internship, and civic engagement offerings.
+Brookdale’s Career & Leadership Development widely promotes the value of experiential education through its many cooperative education, internship, and civic engagement offerings.
 Internships, both paid and unpaid, offer college students first-hand career-related work experience as part of the learning that includes applying knowledge gained in the classroom.

-The Fair Labor and Standards Act makes a special exception under certain circumstances for individuals who volunteer to perform services for a state or local government agency and for individuals who volunteer for humanitarian purposes for private or non-profit food banks.
-Unpaid internships in the public sector and for non-profit charitable organizations, where the intern volunteers without expectation of compensation, are generally permissible.
-For more information, please click on the Department of Labor’s requirements for unpaid internships.
+1 – The FLSA exempts certain people who volunteer to perform services for a state or local government agency or who volunteer for humanitarian purposes for non-profit food banks.
+WHD also recognizes an exception for individuals who volunteer their time, freely and without anticipation of compensation, for religious, charitable, civic, or humanitarian purposes to non-profit organizations.
+Unpaid internships for public sector and non-profit charitable organizations, where the intern volunteers without expectation of compensation, are generally permissible.